What is the meaning of phishing?

 Phishing basically works by sending messages or emails containing fake websites that look like legitimate company or organisation websites.
 On clicking the link, the user shares personal details like the credit card number.
 In doing so, the attacker will steal the information and misuse the credit card in fraudulent acts.

 Here are a few ways to identify a phishing email:

 Recipients in CC whom you do not recognise.

 What happens when you reply or click on a phishing email?

-Opening or clicking a phishing email may lead you to malicious websites that can gain access to your confidential data like bank or card details, login credentials and more.
+Opening or clicking a phishing email may lead you to malicious websites.
+These can gain access to your confidential data like bank or card details, login credentials, and more.